 While I want customers to be happy and high quality is extremely important, all decisions are made based on the benefit to the artisans and their communities, as opposed to the customer.
 Also, our products are truly one-of-a-kind!

 JB: People who care about how they spend their money, who care about the circular economy, and women’s empowerment!

 MT: What are the challenges of a business like yours?

 JB: Ensuring that employment opportunities are ongoing for the artisans I work with.
 Ensuring sales are covering costs while still operating as a non-profit entity.
 Social business is not always profitable, so it is a delicate balance.

 MT: In which ways is your business supporting Indian women?

-JB: Purchasing items from Shakti.ism directly contributes to the empowerment and ongoing employment for the women who make these handmade products.
+JB: Purchasing items from Shakti.ism directly contributes to the empowerment and ongoing employment of the women who make these handmade products.

 The demand for Shakti.ism’s products provides these women with meaningful, safe employment, a living wage, hope, and opportunities for their children.